edhowland/PythonResources/README.md

 Historical note: When David himself took this course back in the day, it was taught by Brian Kernighan.

+These videos were shot live.
+So, there a few glitches.
+As the CS50 team posts edit videos, I will update this list.

+Note re: timecodes Where possible, for the multiple lectures we have inserted the start time for each lecture.
+We have attempted to give a approximate 1 minute of fudge factor before the lecture start.
+If you feel we have errored herein, please fork, fix and do a PR.

 CS50P
 - Lectures 0, 1 and 2
   - https://youtu.be/TJKnZ784bSI?t=461